aai-institute/beyond-jupyter/refactoring-journey/step03-model-specific-pipelines/README.md

 By making the input pipeline a part of the model, we gain the flexibility of trying out new models that don't stick to the current limitations down the line.

+Importantly, by moving the pipeline components to the models, we have fixed a subtle issue in the original code: The data scaler is learnt on the full data set, which, strictly speaking, constitutes a data leak.
+This may not be much of a problem in this case, as the training data is likely to be sufficiently representative for the learning result to be virtually identical, but it is advisable to completely exclude the training set from any training processes in order for results to be meaningful in general.

-We introduce a model factory that is able to create instances of the four different models we currently consider.
+Technically, we introduce a model factory that is able to create instances of the four different models we currently consider.
-We have named the factory functions in a way that indicates that they are the original models (with suffix `_orig`), preparing for the future case where we will have several additional models.
+We have named the factory functions in a way that indicates that pertain to the original models (with suffix `_orig`), preparing for the future case where we will have several additional models.

 ## Principles Addressed in this Step